 Dick Elsy is the Chief Executive of the High Value Manufacturing Catapult.
 He joined the Catapult from Torotrak plc, the global innovator in gearless traction drive technology where he was CEO.
 Prior to this Dick was Product Development Director at Jaguar Cars Limited where he led the introduction of several new car programmes.
 Dick’s earlier roles were also in the automotive industry with a period of time spent with BMW in Munich leading a major car programme and a long career with Land Rover, where, as a member of the executive board, he led the creation and development and manufacture of the Land Rover Freelander.
 Dick is a board member of the Aerospace Growth Partnership and a member of the Automotive Council’s Technology group.
 He chairs both the Automotive Council and Aerospace Growth Partnership’s Manufacturing Working Groups.
-He also sits on the board of Birmingham Science City.
-Dick is the holder of a Silver Medal from the Royal Academy of Engineering and is also a Chartered Engineer and a Fellow of the Institution of Mechanical Engineers and of the Institution of Engineering and Technology as well as a Board member of AIRTO, the Association for Innovation, Research and Technology Organisations.
+He is also non-executive director designate for the Henry Royce Institute in Manchester.
+Dick is the holder of a Silver Medal from the Royal Academy of Engineering and is also a Chartered Engineer and a Fellow of the Institution of Mechanical Engineers and of the Institution of Engineering and Technology as well as a Board member of AIRTO, the Association for Innovation, Research and Technology Organisations..

 Joe has had an extensive career in the automotive industry and previously held the position of Chairman, Ford of Britain.
 He was formerly Chairman and CEO of Jaguar and Land Rover where he was responsible for overseeing sales and production expansion at Land Rover and setting in train necessary structural changes at Jaguar.
 Joe has also held a number of global marketing and operations positions at Ford’s World Headquarters in the USA.
 Joe is a member of the UK’s Automotive Council and was President of the UK Automotive Industry’s trade organisation, the Society of Motor Manufacturers and Traders.
 He was awarded the CBE for services to the automotive industry in the Queen’s birthday honours list in 2011.
 He was most recently Chief Executive of the Automotive Investment Organisation (AIO) and is currently Chairman of the RAC Foundation.